 Looking back, I see I’ve deviated from my core a few times over the recent years in trying to build Perspective Mapper, exploring pivots and side-projects which, while somewhat related to my interests, seized energy from my core.

-So I went awry.
+I went awry.
 But how?

-On the another hand, I took too seriously the so-called practical voices that told me to be more commercial-minded, adjust myself to society’s standards, follow more closely what others are doing, pay attention to how others perceive me, pursue immediate revenue streams first, attain certain metric firsts, etc.…to the point where I subconsciously diverted my path and shifted my focus numerous times…and lost tremendous energy and momentum in the process.
+On the another hand, I took too seriously the “practical” voices that told me to be more commercial-minded, adjust myself to their standards, follow more closely what others are doing, pay attention to how I’m perceived, pursue immediate revenue streams as first priority, attain certain status before doing anything, etc.

 The beauty is that success is guaranteed if we adopt conviction as our definition of success.
-From there on out, things fall into place and opportunities arise, in their own way, in their own time, in the manner most aligned with our soul’s divine journey.
+From there on out, things fall into place and opportunities arise, in their own way, in their own time, in the manner most aligned with our soul’s journey.

-So whether our work matches our imagined ideals, sooner, or later, or never in this life, it doesn’t matter.
+So whether our outcome matches our imagined ideals, sooner, or later, or never in this life, it doesn’t matter.
 That we live and work with resounding conviction is enough to feed the soul…and riffing a bit on ancient wisdom, perhaps even the most fulfilling way to feed the belly.